docker/docs/docker-for-windows/troubleshoot.md

   limitations](https://blogs.technet.microsoft.com/virtualization/2016/05/25/windows-nat-winnat-capabilities-and-limitations/)

-### Running Docker for Windows in nested virtualization scenarios
+### Running Docker Desktop for Windows in nested virtualization scenarios

-Docker for Windows can run inside a Windows 10 virtual machine (VM) running on apps like Parallels or VMware Fusion on a Mac provided that the VM is properly configured.
+Docker Desktop for Windows can run inside a Windows 10 virtual machine (VM) running on apps like Parallels or VMware Fusion on a Mac provided that the VM is properly configured.
 However, problems and intermittent failures may still occur due to the way these apps virtualize the hardware.
-For these reasons, _**Docker for Windows is not supported for nested virtualization scenarios**_.
+For these reasons, _**Docker Desktop for Windows is not supported for nested virtualization scenarios**_.
 It might work in some cases, and not in others.

-The better solution is to run Docker for Windows natively on a Windows system (to work with Windows or Linux containers), or Docker for Mac on Mac to work with Linux containers.
+The better solution is to run Docker Desktop for Windows natively on a Windows system (to work with Windows or Linux containers), or Docker Desktop for Mac on Mac to work with Linux containers.

 #### If you still want to use nested virtualization